www.scantips.com

 Beginning value

-Gain % = Total Return Rate X 100
+Gain % = Total Return X 100

-Dividends (reinvested or not) cause no change in value on the first day, but withdrawn dividends keep reducing your investment, and reinvested dividend keep increasing it with free shares (no additional cost) compounded over long term.
 On the day of dividend distribution, the share price is reduced by the same dividend dollars per share.
-You have the withdrawn dividend in your pocket, or reinvesting puts it back into the investment, so either way, there is no change in value on that day.
-However the reinvested dividend adds more free shares (no additional cost).
-So long term has more free reinvested shares contributing.
+So yes, that price reduction does pay for the withdrawal, however you have the withdrawn dividend in your pocket, or reinvesting puts it back into the investment, so either way, there is no change (due to the dividend) in your overall value on that day (no gain, no loss, simply a distributed withdrawal).
+However the reinvested dividend adds more free shares (no additional cost, which I call free), and the added shares remain as long as you leave them there.
+So long term then has more free reinvested shares contributing earnings (more compounding shares every quarter is the most likely situation).
+Long term, this is a Big Deal.

-Annualized Rate: The overall amount of gain is of course important, but the number of years is also a large factor of that number.
-Annualizing it to show the equivalent fixed annual rate of gain each year allows understandable comparisons.
+Annualized Rate: The overall amount of gain is of course important, but the number of years is also a large factor of that gain number.
+Annualizing it to show the equivalent fixed annual rate of gain each year allows understandable and meaningful comparisons.
 It includes reinvested dividends to compute the equivalent fixed rate of return of the investment giving same gain result.
 The annualized rate uses the then current values due to any cash either added or withdrawn along the way (so if any withdrawals, it may not match your actual results).

 The terms sometimes do require a bit of attention.
 Morningstar publishes the Total Return % for the YTD, and that correctly is the Total Return YTD (year-to-date), but it is a single year and Not "Annualized" yet.
 That number will of course change by the end of the year.
 And at Trailing Returns, they show Total Return % for periods of 1 to 15 years, which if more than one year is Annualized for complete years from the current date, but are not year end numbers.